daym/amd-register-interface-extractor/README.md

 # amd-register-interface-extractor

-Extracts register descriptions from an AMD PPR PDF (data sheet) and generates accessors for them.
+Extracts register descriptions from AMD PPR PDFs (data sheet) and generates accessors for them.

-Tested with ZP B2 (Naples).
+Tested with ZP B2 (Naples) and SSP B0 (Rome).

 # Usage